 Additionally, Vox Music Player has an inbuilt equalizer with a score of presets and a graphical interface to suit the sound according to your taste as well as a dedicated option for gapless playback.
-Lastly, besides playing locally saved music files, you can also link your SoundCloud, LastFM, and Spotify accounts in Vox Music Player to enjoy all your music in one place.
+Besides playing locally saved music files, you can also link your SoundCloud, LastFM, and Spotify accounts in Vox Music Player to enjoy all your music in one place.
 Lastly, Vox also offers a phenomenal Mac app for playing offline music, ensuring you get the same experience across devices.

 2. Radsone Hi-Res Player

 Radsone Hi-Res Player promises analog-quality audio and has a score of options to enhance the playback quality over other iPhone music player apps.
 One of the key highlights of this music player is Distinctive Clear Technology (DCT) which optimizes sound to suit different music listening scenarios by eliminating the losses due to digital compression.
 You can choose from different presets for earphones, car infotainment systems, or external speakers, and change the values as per your preferences.
 Apart from this, the music player has a very minimal interface and supports basic swipe gestures.
-Currently, the music player only supports iTunes library and misses out on a dark theme or other customization options.
+Overall, it’s a really good offline music player app for your iPhone.

 The player interface is powerful, too, and gives you options like an inbuilt equalizer, playback speed control, and a unique feature to bookmark your favorite part of a particular track (at a particular timestamp).
 Flacbox will especially be admired by new iPhone users who have recently switched from Android because of the flexibility it offers.